 The Well School seeks to inspire confidence, passion, and a love of learning in every child.

-Founded in 1967 by Jay and Toni Garland, The Well School is an independent day school for students in preschool through 8th Grade located in Peterborough, New Hampshire, a town of about 6,000 people.
+Founded in 1967 by Jay and Toni Garland, The Well School is an independent day school for students in preschool through 8th Grade located in Peterborough, New Hampshire, a small but vibrant town.
 The 15-acre campus includes three classroom buildings, a playground, two athletic fields, a pond, woods, and hiking trails.

-The Well’s curriculum is focuses on the whole child, emphasizing rigorous academics, performing and visual arts, the outdoors, and athletics.
+The Well’s curriculum focuses on the whole child, emphasizing rigorous academics, performing and visual arts, the outdoors, and physical activity.
 Students gain a love of learning and receive a variety of tools for more advanced study as they grow.

 The mission of The Well School is to inspire confidence, passion, and a love of learning in every child.
 We have high expectations of our students in terms of academic and social behaviors, growing from our primary tenets of kindness, cooperation, and respect.